$3,100,000Pressure sore death

 However, if the nursing home refuses to take responsibility or offers an inadequate settlement, the case may go to trial, where a jury can award a larger verdict based on the severity of the neglect.

-Consult an Experienced Lawyer for a Free Case Review!
+Consult an Experienced Lawyer for a Free Legal Case Review!

 Stage 4 lesions should never happen in a properly staffed and well-managed nursing home.
 Families should not have to watch their loved ones suffer from a preventable stage 4 injury caused by understaffing, ignored medical warnings, or deliberate cost-cutting measures.

 If a nursing home allows your loved one to develop a stage 4 pressure ulcer, they must be held accountable.
-Call (800) 926-7565 or fill out our online form for a free case review.
+Contact usfor a free case review.